Boxlight Corporation (BOXL) Is Now En Route to Higher Prices

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 4.03% loss in the last 1 month and extending the period to 3 months gives it a 61.25%, and is -10.73% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.36% over the week and 12.53% over the month.
+The stock witnessed a 15.18% loss in the last 1 month and extending the period to 3 months gives it a 66.45%, and is 7.05% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.75% over the week and 11.32% over the month.

 Boxlight Corporation (BOXL) Analyst Forecasts